FactomProject/factom-docs/cli/includes/_factom cli.md

 $ factom-cli get chainhead -n test -h 3031
 ```

-The get firstentry, get chainhead, and get allentries subcommands support the -n and -h flags for using Chain Names as an alternative for providing a ChainID.
+The `get firstentry`, `get chainhead`, and `get allentries` subcommands support the `-n` and `-h` flags for using Chain Names as an alternative for providing a ChainID.
 The Chain Name is the combination of External IDs on the first Entry in the Chain.

 ###-r